TrackDons/trackdons/README.md

 have you donated to and when (and if you should donate again), and it encourages you to share the donations you have made as a way of inspiring your friends to donate to this or other projects in need.

-Read more about it in the [About page](http://trackdons.org/en/about).
+You can start tracking your donations at [trackdons.org](http://www.trackdons.org) - and learn more about it in the [About page](http://trackdons.org/en/about).

 ## Contributing